VikasVMani/pli/pli.md

-instruction: write a code for compilation of demo using $N switch
+instruction: write a code for compilation of demo using $N switch in PL/1.

 input: